aev-git/YouTube-Chat-Plays/README.md

 This program fascilitates Twitch Plays-style livestreams on YouTube.

-I don't know how much/if this project will be updated, but it does the minimum of what it sets out to do.
+I am not currently updating this project, but the basic functionality is there

 ## Description
 When you select an input map and pass an active stream's 11-digit code (found in the url) into the program, it will read chat messages from that stream and send key presses to your active window.
 Which chat inputs are bound to which key presses are determined by the input map you select.